firedev.com

 end

-As you can see, now the state is not stored anywhere.
-Okay, dependencies are not injected which is a questionable practice.
+As you can see now state is not stored anywhere.
+Okay dependencies are not injected which is a questionable practice.
 But again I claim in this case this could pass.

-The invocation is almost the same as in the previous example.
-The only difference is that we don’t have to query for shops as this is a Query Object so it only returns results straight away.
+The invocation is almost the same as with the previous example.
+The only difference is that we don’t have to query for shops as this is a Query Object so it only returns result straight away.
 And API is effectively shrunk to a single method.

-Yes, you have to call new, but only to instantiate an object.
+Yes you have to call new, but only to instantiate an object.
 Or you can still inject dependencies for testing.
-As a side effect, we can pass a hash as a parameter.
-Piotr suggests using a value object.
+As a side effect we can pass a hash as parameter.
+Piotr suggests to use value object.
 I think it is overkill here.
-I could easily pass the params hash, but it might hurt readability.
-Now look at this:
+I could easily pass a params hash if I wanted to, but I am afraid it might hurt readability.
+And now look at this:

 10.4: flog total